Begin (The Millennium album): Legacy

 Following the album's release, artists began covering songs from the album.
-This included CB Victoria who covered both "To Claudia on Thursday".
+This included CB Victoria who covered "To Claudia on Thursday".
 "There is Nothing More to Say" has been covered by Chris Knight and Maureen McCormick of The Brady Bunch fame with slightly re-written lyrics.
-Other songs such as "It's You" have been covered by Japanese groups such as Clingon which charted in Japan.
+Other songs, such as "It's You", have been covered by Japanese groups such as Clingon, whose version charted in Japan.

 Former Millennium members Stec and Mallory were still performing songs from Begin in their live shows decades after the album's release.

 Track listing

 Credits adapted from Begin reissue back cover and vinyl sticker from Sundazed.

 Personnel

 Credits adapted from Begin reissue back cover from Sundazed.